 Cellars

 Repair category -

-Notes None.
+Notes N/A.

 Electricity

 Repair category 2

-Notes The electrical installation is dated as the electrical consumer unit is of an older design.
+Notes The electrical installation is dated as the electrical consumer unit is of an older type and there is a limited supply of electrical sockets, some of which are mounted on timber skirting boards.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.

-Gas

-Repair category 1

-Notes by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

 Notes Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness/decay within hidden areas of the property.

 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient registered contractor on an annual basis to ensure their safe and efficient operation.